Mike3rd/mturko_vercel/content/page/toby.md

 ---

-#### Pages 6-7: The Scent Detour
+#### Pages 6-7: Postman

 (Left 6)

 > Rounding the block, who should appear?
 Toby’s favorite postman—“Over here!”
 With jingling keys and treats to share,
-He never forgot this scruffy Toby bear!
+He never forgets this scruffy Toby bear!

 (Right 7)

 > “Special delivery!” the mailman announced,
 Tossing the biscuit on which Toby pounced,
-Finley sniffed, “PFFT, relax, don't have a cow!”
+Finley sniffed, “relax, don't have a cow!”
 But Toby just danced— and then took a bow!

 Illustration: